launchdarkly/dotnet-client-sdk/README.md

 0. Use [NuGet](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) to add the Xamarin SDK to your project:

-        Install-Package LaunchDarkly.Client
+        Install-Package LaunchDarkly.Xamarin

 1. Import the LaunchDarkly package:

-        using LaunchDarkly.Client;
+        using LaunchDarkly.Xamarin;

-2. Create a new LDClient with your Mobile key and user:
+2. Initialize the LDClient with your Mobile key and user:

         User user = User.WithKey(username);
-        LdClient ldClient = new LdClient("YOUR_MOBILE_KEY", username);
+        LdClient ldClient = LdClient.Init("YOUR_MOBILE_KEY", username);

 Your first feature flag
 -----------------------